GangulyShreyan/YouTubeDownloader/README.md

 You need the current version of geckodriver and Mozilla Firefox for running this code.

-This is code is designed for running on MOZILLA FIREFOX browser ONLY.
+This code is designed for running on MOZILLA FIREFOX browser ONLY.

 You need the following packages installed for this code: